 Even if you have no plans to sell anytime soon, consider the resale value of your project.
 You might not always turn a profit on your home-expansion investment, but you should go into the job with realistic expectations about at least some kind of payback.

 Because they're among the most expensive home projects, additions sometimes return less on your investment than remodels.
-But if you're significantly adding to the square footage of your home or adding important types of rooms, such as bedrooms and bathrooms, your investment may pay off considerably.
+If you're significantly adding to the square footage of your home or adding important types of rooms, such as bedrooms and bathrooms, your investment may pay off considerably.

 Get everything in writing.
-First, agree on a total amount.
+First, agree on a total amount before discussing anything further.

-It's reasonable for contractors to expect some money in advance, and then after specific milestones in the project.
-Be aware that shelling out too much money could put you at risk and giving too little could put your contractor at risk.
+It's reasonable for contractors to expect some money in advance, and then again after specific milestones during the course of the project.
+Be aware that shelling out too much money could put you at risk, and giving too little could put your contractor at risk.
 It's a delicate dance, but one that should be precisely choreographed before anybody fires up the power tools.

-Still, no matter how detailed your plan, remember that crap happens.
+Still, no matter how detailed your plan is, remember that things happen.
 Find out about your contractor's change-order policy.
-Once you see your addition come to life, you may change your mind about the colors, fixtures, even the layout of the room.
+Once you see your addition come to life, you may change your mind about the colors, fixtures or even the layout of the room.
 You may find that the contractor didn't understand your plan and made some decisions that didn't square with what you'd intended.
-Or the addition may run into problems neither of you could have foreseen.
+Or, the addition may run into problems that neither you nor the contractor could have foreseen.
 Each of these could have enormous effects on the cost of the project, and each can cause friction with your contractor.
 Minimize the conflicts by spelling out, as clearly as possible on the front end, how each of these contingencies would be handled.

 65% for a two story addition with an upstairs master suite and a downstairs living area